Major map compass icon

 BIO 101 General Biology I Note: students who complete BIO 101 will not be required to take BNFO 251 Phage Discovery I at VCU.
 BIOL/Z 151 4 Major (Ancillary)

 BIO 102 General Biology II Note: students who complete BIO 102 will not be required to take BNFO 252 Phage Discovery II at VCU.
+However, we recommend students consider taking BNFO 252 at VCU for its unique lab experience.
 BIOL/Z 152 4 Major

 CHM 111 General Chemistry I CHEM/Z 101 4 Major (Ancillary)